interledger/rfcs/0003-interledger-protocol/0003-interledger-protocol.md

 3. The local ledger interface creates a local ledger transfer, including the crytographic condition, then authorizes this transfer on the local ledger.

-4. The ledger puts the sender's funds on hold -- it does not transfer the funds to the connector -- and notifies the connector.
+4. The ledger puts the sender's funds on hold—it does not transfer the funds to the connector—and notifies the connector.

 5. The connector host's local ledger interface receives the notification and passes it to the interledger module.